Seven miles east of the City of Forest Lake.

 Shore fishing is limited on Big Marine.
 There is a fishing pier within the county park, just south of the boat access.
 Some anglers fish from shore near the outlet on the north shore of County Road #4.
 Parking is limited and the lake is quite shallow at this location.

 - Stock 1,152 pounds of Walleye annually.

 Big Marine has arguably the best Largemouth Bass fishing in the east metro area.
 Northern Pike are abundant, but small.
 Walleye are present, but do not bite very well.
 Bluegills are small to average size.
 Good water quality and abundance of natural shoreline make Big Marine a popular location.
-Winter fishing is often limited by snow as most anglers chose to travel long distances from access points to reach their fishing locations.
+Winter fishing is often limited by snow as most anglers have to travel long distances from access points to reach their fishing locations.
 Beginning in 2021 a new regulation for sunfish went into effect and the daily limit from Big Marine Lake is now 10 sunfish.
 This regulation is part of the Quality Sunfish Initiative that is working to protect and improve the size of sunfish in our lakes.